-24 hr home care specialists recommend that a DNR should also accompany an Advance Directive.
+Professionals recommend a DNR should also accompany an Advance Directive.
 An Advance Directive allows a person to select someone to act on their behalf on all medical decisions if they are unable to do so themselves.
 This is a discussion that should be had early on, and it is different from a Power of Attorney.

-If your parent has a Living Will that too is a separate document as well.
-Each document can name a different individual for these varying responsibilities.
+If your parent has a Living Will, this is also different.
+Each document can name different individuals for a number of responsibilities.
 Your parent may identify one child in the Advance Directive and another as the holder of their Living Will and yet another child or family member as having Power of Attorney over their finances.
 However, nothing changes their DNR.